LADI-Libegon/Bypass-start-inject-or-for-OTC/README.md

 Just start "start.bat" and wait, .bat file will do everything.

 # Manual launch
 Start 1.exe, wait...
-Start CS:GO and then start 2.exe
+and then start 2.exe

 # How to download?
 Clone repo and use.